Eating Shrimp During Pregnancy: Safety, Benefits & Precautions

 Image: Shutterstock

-1. Don’t eat raw or undercooked seafood, such as shrimp, sushi, sashimi, oysters, ceviche, as it may contain harmful pathogens, such as listeria and salmonella.
+1. Don’t eat raw or undercooked seafood, such as shrimp, sushi, sashimi, ceviche, and oysters during pregnancy.
+They may contain harmful pathogens, such as listeria and salmonella.
 These microbes can cause food poisoning, adversely affecting your and your baby’s health.
 According to the Centers for Disease Control and Prevention (CDC), pregnant women are ten times more likely to contract listeria infection than other people.

 1. Ensure the safety of seafood while eating out in a restaurant or hotel.
 Enquire about the dish and its ingredients.
 Check if the shrimp used in a dish is well-cooked or raw.